malharinamdar/malharinamdar.github.io/_pages/about.md

 I wish to contribute to the field of machine learning by research sometime, but in the meantime, there's a lot to learn.

-Currently part of robotics club in my college and learning deep learning.
+Currently a technical member at PICT Robotics and learning deep learning.

 Reach out if you’d like to chat about anything you think we’d both enjoy!
 Open to research internship positions.